 • Attach proof of departure if ending the contract before its term

-Early cancellation fees can apply, but some providers waive them if you provide a deregistration document.
+Early cancellation fees can apply, but most providers waive them if you provide a deregistration document.
 If you paid in advance (e.g. a 12-month package), a pro-rata refund may be possible depending on the provider’s terms.
+This formality can usually be done via the phone or the provider’s website.
+If your provider is requiring a letter, please contact me and I will make it for you free of charge.

 Alternatively, you can ask to switch your postpaid plan to a prepaid SIM before leaving.
 This allows you to keep your number with no ongoing monthly charges, which can be useful for receiving final texts or access codes abroad.